-Under the Occupational Pension Schemes (Disclosure of Information) Regulations, 2006, the Trustee Directors are required to disclose the risks to members and the Statement of risks required under Schedule M of the Occupational Pensions Schemes (Disclosure of Information) Regulations, 2006 (as amended) is included on pages 35 to 36.
+Under the Occupational Pension Schemes (Disclosure of Information) Regulations, 2006 (as amended), the Trustee Directors are required to disclose the risks associated with the Scheme to members and the Statement of risks is included on pages 36 to 37.

-Trustee Directors received training as required by Section 59AA of the Pensions Act 1990, which requires Trustee Directors of pension schemes to undergo training during the Scheme year.
+Trustee Directors received training as required by Section 59AA of the Pensions Act 1990, which requires trustees of pension schemes to undergo training.
 Trustee training has taken place at scheduled meetings of the Trustee Board during the year.
 Trustee Directors have access to appropriate training on their duties and responsibilities as Trustee Directors.
-There were no expenses incurred by the Scheme relating to the Trustee Directors' training.
+Any costs or expenses associated with trustee training are met out of the resources of the Scheme.
+During the year, two Trustee Directors attended a training course incurring costs of €590.
+Other training carried out during trustee meetings is charged for under the scope, fees and terms of appointment of the relevant adviser.

 The Trustee Directors have appointed professional advisers and other organisations to support them in delivering the Scheme's objectives.
 These individuals and organisations are listed on page 1.
-The Trustee has written agreements with each of them.

-The day-to-day administration of the Scheme is carried out by the Scheme Administrator, the Staff Pensions department of The Royal London Mutual Insurance Society Limited.
+The day-to-day administration of the Scheme is carried out by the Scheme Administrator, the Colleague Pensions department of The Royal London Mutual Insurance Society Limited.

-The Trustee and the Scheme Administrator have access at all times to the Trustee's Handbook produced by The Pensions Authority and the Guidance Notes issued by The Pensions Authority from time to time, in accordance with Section 10 of the Act.
+The Trustee and the Scheme Administrator have access to guidelines, guidance notes and codes of practice issued by the Pensions Authority, in accordance with Section 10 of the Pensions Act 1990.